DinnoKoluh/hashchain/README.md

 ## To be addressed:
 * Reducing reward after certain number of blocks?
 * Limit the number of transactions contained inside one block?
-* Keeping the difficulty constant or changing it such that the time required to mined a block it kept constant?
+* Keeping the difficulty constant or changing it such that the time required to mine a block is kept constant?
 * Establishing P2P network for blockchain validation between miners?

 # How to run the project